Fraunhofer-SIT/ModExTransformer/README.md

     python main.py [-c [<config files>]+] [<other arguments>]*

 All configuration files (in order from left to right) override the default values of the argument parser.
-If you add other arguments on the command line, they will be used.
+If you specify additional arguments on the command line, they will be used.

 ## Examples
-In the folder [examples](examples) you can find some examples of how to use this script.
+The folder [examples](examples) contains some examples of how to use this script.

 ### Train target
 To train a Resnet34 model on CIFAR10, run